South Houston, Texas: Public schools

 As of 2000 South Houston Elementary had computers and computer equipment in all of its classrooms as well as a broadcasting studio operated by students.
 In the period 1999–2000 South Houston Elementary, despite the low socio-economic backgrounds of its students, received "recognized" scores from the Texas Education Agency.

 Sections of South Houston west of Old Galveston Road are served by Rick Schneider Middle School (Houston, Grades 5–6).
 Parts of South Houston are zoned to Carter Lomax Middle School (Pasadena, Grades 5–6).
 Parts of South Houston are not served by any "middle school" and instead are served by elementary schools, intermediate schools, and high schools.

 Sections of South Houston west of Old Galveston Road are served by South Houston Intermediate School (South Houston, Grades 7–8).
 Parts east of Old Galveston Road are served by Queens Intermediate School (Pasadena, Grades 6–8).
 South Houston Intermediate opened on property acquired by PISD in 1947; it previously housed the Asgard College for Girls, a prison for delinquent boys, a psychiatric hospital, a transit house for the federal government, and a National Youth Association Camp.

 All of South Houston is served by South Houston High School.

 Public libraries

 South Houston is served by the South Houston Branch of Harris County Public Library at 607 Avenue A. The first South Houston library opened in 1927.
 In 1937 money was raised to build a structure to house the library; this structure stands in a park next to the current library.
 In the 1950s the library moved into a building with a welfare office and a clinic.
 In 1967 the city purchased land and a barracks building from Ellington Field; the city then moved the library there, where it remained until 1991.
 The current 5800 sqft branch opened in May 1991.

 Colleges and universities

 Residents of Pasadena ISD (and therefore South Houston) are zoned to San Jacinto College.

 Gallery of schools

 Transportation

-Harris County Transit doesn't serve South Houston.
+Harris County Transit serves South Houston.